VETERINARY HISTORY TIME LINE

 1776: The American Revolution

-Most populous city in America at the time is SENECA, SC; a Cherokee Indian town who make the historical mistake of siding with the British
+The most populous city in North America at the time is near Clemson, SC; a Cherokee Indian town who make the historical mistake of siding with the British

 William Buchan (1729-1805) was a Scottish physician, born at Ancrum.
-He practiced at Edinburgh from 1766 to 1778, when he removed to London.
+He practiced at Edinburgh from 1766 until 1778, when he moved to London.
 He published Domestic Medicine (1769), which was the first popular work of the kind, and was translated into many European languages.
 He was buried in Westminster Abbey.

 ... the “average farming household held very few if any books, supposing it had members who could read… By the eighteenth century, the Bible was reputedly accompanied in every Scottish croft by William Buchan’s Domestic Medicine (1769) and a copy of Culpeper’s Herbal…